 How are benefits paid out?

-For 2022, the maximum weekly benefit will be $780.
-The maximum weekly benefit is scheduled to eventually raise to $900.
+The current maximum weekly benefit is $840.
+The maximum weekly benefit is scheduled to eventually raise to $900 on July 1, 2023.

 If a worker’s wages are less than or equal to the CT minimum wage multiplied by 40, the weekly benefit will be 95% of the average weekly wage.
 If workers’ wages exceed CT minimum wage multiplied by 40, the weekly benefit will be 60% of their average weekly wage.